Payroll News – Latest

 Maximum Penalty for illegally employing an immigrant doubles

-From 14th May, the Immigration Act 2014 increased the maximum penalty from £10,000 to £20,000 per illegally employed worker.
-This applies where an employer is found to have employed workers who are subject to immigration control but do not have the right to work in the UK,
+There are unlimited fines and up to 5 years in prison where an employer is found to have employed workers who are subject to immigration control but do not have the right to work in the UK,

 The Employment Allowance is available from 6 April 2014.
-If you are eligible you can reduce your employer Class 1 NICs by up to £2000 each tax year.
-You can claim your allowance through your payroll software or HMRC’s Basic PAYE Tools.
-Your employer Class 1 NICs payment due is reduced by an equal amount of employment allowance, but no more than £2000 per year.
-From April 2016 the amount is raised to £3000 pa but single director companies are now exempt.
+If you are eligible you can reduce your employer Class 1 NICs by up to £5000 each tax year.
+You can claim your allowance through your payroll software.
+Your employer Class 1 NICs payment due is reduced by an equal amount of employment allowance, but no more than £5000 per year.
+Single director companies are exempt.
+From April 2020 the employers allowance is limited to employers with Class1 Ni liability of less than £100,000

 More payroll news and information can be found on our payroll news posts – click here